go-spatial/atlante/atlante/README.md

 If the template file is local (e.g. on the filesystem), then the `templates` directory at the same level will be used to load base templates; files who's extension is '.tpl'.

 For example:

 Say that the system is loading `templates/50k.svg`, and there is a `templates/templates` directory.
 Then every file in the `templates/templates` directory with an extension of `.tpl` (e.g. `templates/templates/*.tpl`) will be loading before `templates/50k.svg` is parsed.

-This allows one to define callable templates in those files, and override them as need in `templates/50k.svg`
+This allows one to define callable templates in those files, and override them as needed in `templates/50k.svg`